Longtermism

 In The Precipice, the philosopher Toby Ord describes longtermism as a philosophy that ‘takes seriously the fact that our own generation is but one page in a much longer story, and that our most important role may be how we shape—or fail to shape—that story.’

 It’s very common to feel some level of concern and responsibility for future lives – many people are concerned about the effects of climate change because of the hardships their children and grandchildren may face, for example.
-Longtermists take this common idea further: might working to increase the wellbeing of future lives be the most important thing we can do today?
+Longtermists take this common idea further: might making future lives better be the most important thing we can do today?

 This might be the case because, providing humanity doesn’t go extinct, the potential number of future lives could be vast, far exceeding the number of people who have existed so far.
-For example, Our World in Data estimates that if humanity survives as long as the typical mammalian species (1 million years), the population stabilises at 11 billion, and the average life length raises to 88 years, there would be 100 trillion people alive over the next 800,000 years.
+For example, Our World in Data estimates that if humanity survives as long as the typical mammalian species (1 million years), the population stabilises at 11 billion, and the average human lifespan rises to 88 years, there would be 100 trillion people alive over the next 800,000 years.
 Depending on the trajectory of humanity’s future, the number of future humans could be many orders of magnitude higher.
-Of course, we could also meet at early extinction, meaning it could be much lower.
+Of course, we could also meet an early extinction, meaning it could be much lower.

-If we can predictably and positively influence the future through the actions we take today, we could influence a vast number of lives.
+Improving the future need not involve bringing about a very long future – longtermism isn’t just about mitigating the risk of extinction.
+If we can predictably and positively influence the future through the actions we take today, the size of the future might present an opportunity to make a vast number of individuals better off.
 If we consider these future lives to be just as morally significant as lives today, it could be that trying to improve them is the most important thing for us to focus on.

 This possibility raises many fundamental questions that further research is needed to answer.
 For example, how reliably can we improve the future?
 How do efforts to improve lives in the short-term seem likely to affect the long-term future?
 Is trying to reduce the risk of human extinction the best thing we can do for the future?
 Should we focus on trying to bring the best possible future about, or should our efforts go towards trying to avoid the worst possible outcomes?